 The property owner must make the application for the water line repair or replacement.
 To receive the repair or replacement, a lien will be required on the property for which service is being provided.
-Liens will only apply to repairs or replacements greater than \$500.00.
+Liens will only apply to repairs or replacement estimates greater than \$500.00.
 The term of the receivable will be a maximum of five years and will be calculated at 0% interest.

-Once the application is approved, CLTWater will engage the approved contractor to assess the customer's private water or sewer line.
+Once the application is approved, Charlotte Water will engage the approved contractor to assess the customer's private water or sewer line.
 The recommended next steps may be to repair or replace the private line.
+The private line to be repaired or replaced must have a water supply which is determined to be malfunctioning.
 The contractor will directly share recommendations and associated costs with the customer for approval and completion of the repair or replacement.
 The customer would be billed monthly until the repayment is satisfied.

-HomeServe Assistance Private Line Protection Program
+Private Line Protection Program

-CLTWater has launched a new service program with HomeServe that provides an optional private water and sewer line protection plan for our residential customers.
-Currently, customers are responsible for maintaining the exterior water and sewer lines on the private side of their property.
-This program gives customers a less expensive option for getting water and sewer lines repaired or replaced, should they become damaged.
+Charlotte Water has partnered with HomeServe USA to provide an optional private water and sewer line protection plan for our residential customers.
+The program provides a solution for replacement coverage of the water and sewer lines on the private side of the customer's property.